#1 Home Improvement Retailer

 Frequently Asked Questions About Gardening

-If the ground isn't frozen solid and the soil isn't cold, consider planting your fruit, veggie, or flower seeds directly into your garden.
+If the soil isn't cold and frozen, consider planting your fruit, flower, or vegetable seeds directly into your garden.
 This is called the "direct sow" method.
 Plant after the threat of frost is gone for the season, as seedlings and sprouts can't weather those conditions.
 You can also start your seeds indoors if you'd like.
 Consult your seed package for when and how to sow seeds.

 Yes, for best results, if you raised plants indoors from seeds, harden them first before you transplant them.
 Hardening is the process of getting them used to the great outdoors and sun, rain, and temperature swings.
 It slows their growth until they're strong and ready to take off during a spring warm front.
 Hardening also makes your plants more resilient to a sudden cold snap.